Oleh-Dubravskyi/threadpoolservice/README.md

 ```

 ## Usage with Spring Framework
-If you use Spring Framework it is reasonable to add create some proxy class that will manage shutdown of all thread pools using @Service and @PreDestroy annotations:
+If you use Spring Framework it is reasonable to create some proxy class that will manage shutdown of all thread pools using @Service and @PreDestroy annotations:

 ```java
 @Service